Lyon-Ynov-Campus/YTrack/subjects/Sortable/README.md

 ## Instruction

-your job is create a web page for sort an api.
-You must sort with the data that the api offers you , the more data retrieve the better .
+Your job is to create a web page that sort an api.
+You must sort data that the api offers you , the more data retrieve the better .

 ### Fetching the data

 In order to get the information, you should use `fetch`.
 When you use `fetch` in JS, it always returns a `Promise`.
 We will look more deeply into that later on.
-For now, tak a look at this:
+For now, take a look at this:

 ```